AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-adaptive-form/part1.md

 # Creating Adaptive Form {#creating-adaptive-form}

-In Part1 we will create Adaptive Form, add and configure toolbar with appropriate buttons.
+In Part1 we will create Adaptive Form based on the template created in the earlier lesson, and configure toolbar with appropriate buttons.

 **Create your first Adaptive Form**